At a glance

-The Common Core State Standards (CCSS), which 45 states have adopted, are a set of defined expectations in reading, writing, language, listening and mathematics.
+The Common Core State Standards (CCSS) are a set of defined expectations in reading, writing, language, listening and mathematics.
 They apply to kids grades K–12.
 The standards lay out the skills students need to learn each year in grade school and middle school.

 High school skills are grouped together by topic or in two-year chunks.
 This allows for flexibility in class design.
 For example, in high school students might take a class that spans two school years, such as Global History 1 and Global History 2.
 By grouping the expected skills, teachers can be strategic about when they work on those skills throughout a course.